Sport. Health. Nutrition. Gym. For style

 4. The foundation and plinth become waterproof.

-5. Stone surfaces do not change their appearance for a long period of time.
+5. Stone surfaces do not change their appearance over a long period of time.

 6. Easy to apply without requiring additional preparation.